ryancheley/toggl-to-sqlite/README.md

 The default is to get all three of `time_entries`, `projects`, and `workspaces`

+Additionally, you can specify to get time_entries since a specific date.
+You do this by specifying the `since` option:

+    $ toggl-to-sqlite fetch -s 2021-03-13

 ## Using with Datasette

 The SQLite database produced by this tool is designed to be browsed using [Datasette](https://datasette.readthedocs.io/).
 Use the [datasette-render-timestamps](https://github.com/simonw/datasette-render-timestamps) plugin to improve the display of the timestamp values.